geomagpy/magpy/README.md

 VariometerIAGACODE, or SalarIAGACODE.
 The comment section can also be found in the data header.
 Give it a quick look

         print(basevalues.header)

-### 3.5 Selecting timerange

-The stream can be trimmed to a specific time interval after reading by applying the trim method, e.g. for a specific
-month:

-        data = data.trim(starttime="2013-01-01", endtime="2013-02-01")

 ### 3.6 An overview of all format libraries